JakeSteam/blog-personal/_posts/2025-02-07-forza-horizon-hide-and-seek-tips.md

 [![FH5 Hide & Seek Playa Azul route](/assets/images/2025/fh5hide-playaazul-thumbnail.png)](/assets/images/2025/fh5hide-playaazul-thumbnail.png)

-21. **As a Seeker, you have a choice of 2 routes through the urban area (split into pink and red on the map below)**: I prefer the pink route, as the corners on the red route can be hard to avoid.
+21. **As a Seeker, you have a choice of 2 routes through the urban area (split into pink and red on the map)**: I prefer the pink route usually, as the building corners on the red route can be hard to avoid.
 You may also want to skip the turn West at the North of the map and just drive North to South.
 22. **As a Hider, you probably want to just drive in a circle**: The map is complex enough with lots of slow areas (buildings / trees) that Seekers will struggle to keep up.
-There's a [video guide by JakeRhino](https://www.youtube.com/watch?v=kri356phudk), who is currently in the top 10 for Hide & seek.
+There's a [video guide by JakeRhino](https://www.youtube.com/watch?v=kri356phudk), who is currently in the top 10 for Hide & Seek.
 23. **If it's foggy here, good luck!** Visibility can be close to zero, especially at night.

 ### Mulége